syncfusion-content/winui-docs/winui/Ribbon/Backstage.md

 ## Backstage view

- Ribbon provides the [BackstageView](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Ribbon.BackstageView.html) as separate view like in Microsoft Outlook and Word applications, that can be hosted inside the Ribbon backstage.The backstage view contains tabs and buttons.
- Separators are placed between backstage view items to create groups and it can be added using `Items` property.
+ Ribbon provides the [BackstageView](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Ribbon.BackstageView.html) as separate view like in Microsoft Outlook and Word applications, that can be hosted inside the Ribbon backstage.
+The backstage view contains tabs and buttons.Separators are placed between backstage view items to create groups and it can be added using `Items` property.
 The view can be placed at the top or bottom of the application.

 {% tabs %}
 {% highlight xaml %}